ChrisMathews24/Class-Activity/README.md

 TD is involved in Personal Finance/Deposits/Online Banking domain.
 A few big innovations were made in this domain, cheque deposit using picture has been one of the biggest innvoations of the past few years, however there are a few other innovations that revolutionized the banking industry such as e-transfer, direct deposit, mobile app banking.

-A few of TD's direct competitors are the following: CIBC, BMO, RBC, Scotia Bank, HSBC.
+A few of TD's direct competitors are the following: Canadian Imperial Bank of Commerce(CIBC), Bank of Montreal(BMO), Royal Bank of Canada(RBC), Scotia Bank, HSBC.

 ## Results

-* What has been the business impact of this company so far?

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?

-* How is your company performing relative to competitors in the same domain?

 TD has come a long way from just being a regular bank to one of the most convenient/ easy to use banks due to their prioritization of customer needs.
 Their constant emphasis to help the people has gained them a large customer base.

 Currently during COVID, TD's digital team has developed pandemic-specific application to handle government responses and programs: mortgage and auto-payment deferrals,vPaycheck Protection Program (PPP) and Canada’s Emergency Response Benefit (CERB).
 The team developed SimpleApps, a platform  made for users to easily apply for relief services.
 Initially 20 such forms were created, TD recieved over 500,000 online applications recieved within 3 months(5).

+The success of a bank is measured by the number of customers it provides services to and the value of it's assets held.
+TD provides products and services to over 26.5 million customers worldwide(2) compared to Scotia Bank's 23 million, RBC's 16 million, BMO's 7 million, and CIBC's 11 million customers worldwide(6).
+TD also has total assets valued at CDN$ 1.7 Trillion compared to BMO's C$ 949.3 billion, and CIBC's C$ 769.6 billion in assets.
+This shows that TD is comparatively doing much better than its competitors.

 ## Recommendations